eejlny/GFADES/README.md

 GFADES sources and data

-Steps to run full implementation with a base design with one thread and 2 compute units.
+Steps to run full implementation with a base design with one thread and 2 compute units done with Linux Ubuntu.

-Copy the contents of this repository under a directory named workspace setup path to Vitis tools, for example:
+Copy the contents of this repository under a directory named workspace.

+Setup path to the Vitis FPGA tools, for example:

 **module load vitis/2022.1**